Coronavirus: How effective are the Chinese vaccines? | DW | 28.01.2021

 The vaccine called Vero is based on an inactivated virus.
 The company Sinopharm developed it in collaboration with the Wuhan Institute of Virology and the Institute of Biological Products.
 Such vaccines — also called inactivated vaccines — have been tried and tested for decades.
 For example, they are successfully used against diphtheria, hepatitis B, polio, whooping cough and tetanus.

-Phase III trials for Vero have been conducted in ten countries worldwide, including the United Arab Emirates, Bahrain, Peru, Serbia, Morocco, Argentina, Jordan and Pakistan.
-One reason for the research outside the People's Republic: in China, case numbers dropped so sharply in the summer due to the strict lockdown that it was difficult to obtain any meaningful data at all.
+Phase III trials for Vero have been conducted in 10 countries worldwide, including the United Arab Emirates, Bahrain, Peru, Serbia, Morocco, Argentina, Jordan and Pakistan.
+One reason for the research outside the People's Republic is that in China, case numbers dropped so sharply in the summer due to the strict lockdown that it was difficult to obtain any meaningful data at all.

 So far, Vero is the only Chinese vaccine for which the manufacturer has published official data.
 On December 29, 2020, Sinopharm reported 79% efficacy in an interim evaluation.
 The vaccine was licensed in China one day later.